Updated Mar 15, 2026

 Are diverse assessment formats more than just exams?

-Yes—students value a balanced mix that lets them evidence different capabilities.
-Essays build critical analysis; presentations develop communication for public engagement; lab reports embed scientific method; interactive quizzes can sustain engagement.
-Design each assessment to explain its purpose, weighting, allowed resources and common pitfalls.
-Use checklist‑style rubrics and annotated exemplars, and avoid duplication within a term by coordinating a programme‑level assessment calendar.
+Yes, students value a balanced mix that lets them demonstrate different capabilities.
+Essays test critical analysis; presentations build communication for public engagement; lab reports reinforce scientific method; and low-stakes quizzes can maintain engagement between larger tasks.
+Explain the purpose, weighting, allowed resources, and common pitfalls for each assessment.
+Use checklist-style rubrics, annotated exemplars, and a programme-level assessment calendar to avoid duplication within a term.
+The benefit is simple: students can show what they know in more than one way, without guessing what good performance looks like.

 What does group work contribute to learning and assessment?

-Group projects mirror environmental practice and can build collaboration, planning and communication.
-They need explicit scaffolding to feel fair.
-Set roles, interim milestones and contribution tracking; provide a simple escalation route for team issues; and balance group outputs with individual components so students can demonstrate their own understanding.
+Group projects mirror environmental practice and can build collaboration, planning, and communication.
+They only feel legitimate when fairness is visible.
+Set roles, interim milestones, and contribution tracking; provide a simple escalation route for team issues; and balance group outputs with individual components, following group work assessment best practice, so students can demonstrate their own understanding.
+This keeps the professional value of group work while reducing resentment about uneven contribution.

 What coursework challenges and expectations matter most?

-Students want unambiguous marking criteria, consistent application across markers and feedback they can act on.
-Publish a one‑page assessment brief per task (purpose, marking approach, weighting, resources, pitfalls).
+Students want unambiguous marking criteria in environmental sciences, consistent application across markers, and feedback they can act on.
+Publish a one-page assessment brief for each task, covering purpose, marking approach, weighting, resources, and common pitfalls.
 Calibrate markers with boundary exemplars and record moderation notes.
 Release briefs early and map deadlines to smooth peaks, especially where fieldwork compresses study time.
+Clearer expectations reduce disputes and help students improve faster.

 How can we navigate exams and alternative assessments amidst challenges?

 Programmes increasingly prioritise coursework and authentic tasks alongside targeted exams.
-Project‑based work, consultancy‑style briefs and portfolios assess applied understanding more effectively than wholly exam‑centric models.
+Project-based work, consultancy-style briefs, and portfolios often assess applied understanding more effectively than an exam-heavy model.
 Support the shift by piloting formats, providing practice opportunities, and coordinating timelines across modules to reduce clashes with field trips and other intensive activities.
+Students get a fairer test of what they can do, and staff get evidence that is closer to real environmental practice.

 How can staff and students communicate effectively about assessment?

-Start with concise rubrics, exemplar assignments and a visible feedback service level.
-Provide short orientation on format expectations, academic integrity and referencing, with mini practice tasks—especially helpful for students not UK domiciled and for those returning to study.
-Build accessibility in from the outset: alternative formats, captioned or oral options, and plain‑language instructions.
+Start with concise rubrics, exemplar assignments, and a visible feedback service level.
+Provide short orientation on format expectations, academic integrity, and referencing, with mini practice tasks that are especially helpful for students who are not UK domiciled and those returning to study.
+Build accessibility in from the outset with alternative formats, captioned or oral options, and plain-language instructions.
 Offer asynchronous alternatives for oral components where appropriate.
+Clear communication lowers anxiety and makes inclusive assessment easier to navigate.

 How do feedback and marking enhance the learning journey?